el-loza/yelp-help-supreme/src/README.md

 Order to run:
   - BusinessMonthlyRating.java or BusinessYearRating.java
   - InfluencePoint.java or MonthlyInfluencePoints.java or NormalInfluencePoints.java
-  - AssignEliteAtrributes.java
+  - AssignEliteAtrributes.java, TestScaledExtreme.java, TestScaledExtremeScaledAtts.java, or TestScaledScale.java, TestScaledScaledAtts.java
-  - MLearning.java, MLExtremeScale.java, TestScaledExtreme.java, TestScaledExtremeScaledAtts.java, TestScaledScale.java, TestScaledScaledAtts.java, testML.java, or testML2.java
+  - MLearning.java, MLExtremeScale.java, testML.java, or testML2.java
   Note: File paths and certain comments may need to be changed to run different Machine learning analytics

 Java files: